SsilensioCrafter/ItemsAdderFix/README.md

 - Rewrites `hoverEvent:show_entity` payloads that carry legacy UUID formats (int arrays or `{most,least}` objects) into standard UUID strings.
 - Leaves already valid payloads untouched.

-No game mechanics are changed and no configuration options are added—this plugin simply prevents the `JsonSyntaxException` spam and crashes triggered by malformed hover event data.
+No game mechanics are changed—this plugin simply prevents the `JsonSyntaxException` spam and crashes triggered by malformed hover event data while giving you control over how aggressively it logs and normalizes payloads.